str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 ### Part 2a: Decision Tree Learning
 _[6 pts]_

-The first step in order learn how best to create a decision tree, we need to know how well we are splitting the data.
+The first step in order to learn how best to create a decision tree, we need to know how well we are splitting the data.
 This is usually done by measuring the entropy of each split and using it to calculate information gain, but we'd like you to use GINI impurity instead of entropy for this assignment.
 We can do this by calculating the  `gini_impurity` and `gini_gain()` on the various splits (hints: [gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity) and [information gain](https://en.wikipedia.org/wiki/Information_gain_in_decision_trees)).

 <p>